Board of Directors and Advisory Committee

 Vanessa Nicolas, CNM, MSN, Certified Nurse-Midwife & Nursing Instructor

 Melissa O’Keefe, BS, CLE, Certified Lactation Educator/Le Leche League Leader

 Luz Chacon, MPH, CLE, Former Program Director, Maternal Child Health Access Welcome Baby!
 Program, Maternal Child Health Educator, Certified Lactation Educator

 John Kotick, JD, Attorney & Public Health Consultant

-Khefri Riley, Prenatal and Postpartum Yoga Teacher and Certified Doula
+Khefri Riley, CD, CPYT, CLE, Prenatal and Postpartum Yoga Teacher and Certified Doula

 Cheryl Baker, CCE, CLE, CD, Certified Childbirth Educator, Certified Lactation Educator, Certified Doula, Chief Operating Officer, Los Angeles Birth Partners